gengojs/gengojs/README.md

 For more templating and translation file examples see [Translating](https://github.com/iwatakeshi/gengojs/wiki/Translating)

 ###Can I use gengo within routes?
 You know what?
 Yes!
-Note that it is experimental since I just discovered it.
-I haven't fully tested it, but it would look like so:
+Specifically, it would look like so:
 ```js
 //index.jade, viewAware: false
 var express = require('express');